 We serve as a component manufacturer by supplying our OLED-on-silicon microdisplays for those customers who have their own lenses or integrated circuits.
 Our first commercial microdisplay products are based on our "SVGA series" OLED microdisplays.
-We expect to offer our SXGA OLED microdisplay during 2004.
-The information below provides a partial listing of the display products, or in the late stages of development.
+We expect to offer our SXGA OLED microdisplay during early 2006.
+This is a new design effort for a smaller, lower cost, full-color SXGA.
+We have experienced several short delays in the design phase which is normal, and to be expected in a research and development process.
+The table below provides a partial listing of the display products, or in the late stages of development.

-OLED Microdisplays
+OLED Microdisplays:

-Microdisplay Product Numbers Description Resolution (pixels) Color Size (diagonal) EMA-100080 SVGA+ OLED microdisplay 852x3x600 color 0.62 inch EMA-100100 SVGA+ OLED microdisplay 852x3x600 white 0.62 inch EMA-100116 SVGA+ OLED microdisplay 852x3x600 yellow 0.62 inch EMA-100110 SVGA+ OLED microdisplay 852x3x600 green 0.62 inch EMA-100052 SVGA 3D OLED microdisplay 800x3x600 color 0.59 inch
+Microdisplay Size Product Numbers Description Resolution (pixels) Color (diagonal) EMA-100080 SVGA+ OLED microdisplay 852x3x600 color 0.62 inch EMA-100100 SVGA+ OLED microdisplay 852x3x600 white 0.62 inch EMA-100116 SVGA+ OLED microdisplay 852x3x600 yellow 0.62 inch EMA-100110 SVGA+ OLED microdisplay 852x3x600 green 0.62 inch EMA-100052 SVGA 3D OLED microdisplay 800x3x600 color 0.59 inch TBD SVGA 3DS OLED microdisplay 800x3x600 various 0.42 inch TBD SXGA OLED microdisplay 1280x3x1024 various 0.62 inch TBD QVGA OLED microdisplay 320x3x240 various 0.24 inch